UdaySagar25/scala-spark/articleFiles/28-2-25/sort-functions.md

 In this article, we have seen:
 - What sorting is and why it is important.
 - Different types of sorting methods.
-- How we can sort records based on multiple rows.
+- How we can sort records based on multiple columns.
 - How we can sort records based on multiple columns where each column is sorted in a specific way.

 ### Related Articles